 As we all know, security depends on the peer review and attacks from researchers in order to be proven secure.
 So far these systems are working fine.
 How can he tell Senators that this system won't be secure if he doesn't have examples of PoS having failed in the manner he claims that it will fail?
 This is absurd!

 This scammy eco-system is consistent with the idiotic crypto jargon: HODLers are suckers who have hold on their collapsing crypto-currencies even after they lost 90% of their value;

 This is ridiculous.
-He’s actually taking issue with the fun jargon used in chat rooms and social media!
-And again he conveniently skipped the part where “HODLers” who got in on the crypto train in 2011 are now billionaires.
+He's actually taking issue with the fun jargon used in chat rooms and social media!
+And again he conveniently skipped the part where several "HODLers" who boarded the crypto train in 2011 are now billionaires.

 We have no intention to demote Dr. Roubini's image in any way, nor could we, given his standing as a respected scholar.
 But this exposition about cryptocurrencies before the US Congress is absurd.
 The research into specifics of cryptocurrencies was shallow and lacks basic knowledge of how cryptocurrencies work.

 Few, if any, technologies ever developed are as democratic, decentralized and legitimately crowd-sourced as cryptocurrencies.
 It is a worldwide popular phenomenon that economists should try to understand, embrace and adopt rather than to dismiss in such a condescending manner.

 The cryptocurrency world is eager to welcome top notch economists who have actually researched cryptos and understand their revolutionary potential.
 As always, the facts shall prevail over the FUD and immediate interests of bankers.